Craster Fishing Village

 Food Shopping and Supermarkets

 There is a small village shop in Craster on Church Street, within the Shoreline Cafe.
 Otherwise Alnwick is the next nearest town.
-Here you will find a Sainsbury’s, Morrisons, Iceland, Lidl, ALDI and Co-op along with numerous independent deli’s, butchers, bakers and other shops selling excellent quality local produce.
+Here you will find a Sainsbury’s, Morrisons, Lidl, ALDI, Marks & Spencer Food Hall and Co-op along with numerous independent deli’s, butchers, bakers and other shops selling excellent quality local produce.

 Mick Oxley Gallery